 In addition to these losses, the estate’s representative can also seek other damages.
 They may also ask for compensation for the deceased’s final hospital bills, as well as the costs for a funeral and burial.

 You’ll also need to speak to your lawyer not just about getting your full compensation but about protecting your claim.
 Colorado law can dismiss your claim if you’re not careful, leaving you struggling to overcome your losses without resources.

 For example, you may already know that there are certain time limits for an injury claim in Denver.
 You will only have two years total to file your claim after the accident.
 If you’re a child of the deceased, that means you’ll essentially have one year to file your claim, so let your lawyer know quickly about your case.

-If you’re ready to file a Denver wrongful death claim, get started with a free consultation.
-At the Law Office of Steve Roberts, we want you to know that we’re the right law firm for you before you begin.
-That’s why we’ll review your claim first, showing you what you need to know and how we’ll handle your case.
+At Roberts Accident Law we know a lawsuit may not bring your loved one back, but it can help you recover your losses and focus on your grief, not on your finances.
+We want you to know that we’re the right law firm for you before you begin.
+In our free consultation, we’ll review your claim first, showing you what you need to know and how we’ll handle your case.

 When you’re ready for your free consultation, your Denver wrongful death lawyer is waiting for you.
 To begin, reach out by calling 720-515-7058 or by filling out the online form below.

 A civil case generally will have to do with a dispute between individuals or organizations where there is a disagreement over the rights and duties owed to each other.
 A criminal case occurs when the government seeks to punish an individual for a crime.
 During a criminal case, the burden of proof is higher, and the punishment sought is imprisonment.
 During a civil case, the penalty is generally a monetary judgment.